Can I Sue a Seller on an Online Marketplace?

 You may be able to handle a dispute with a seller on your own.
 Having a lawyer in your corner, however, may give you leverage.
-And if you do need to sue an online seller (especially one that is out of state), you should consult with a litigation attorney who can provide you with legal advice and represent you.
+If you do need to sue an online seller, especially one that is out of state, you should consult with a litigation attorney who can provide you with legal advice and represent you.
 There are challenges to proceeding this way, and you will appreciate the help.

-Estimates from previous years place the number of eCommerce sellers globally at between 12 and 24 million online stores.
-Although Amazon sells its own products and hosts online sellers as part of its marketplace, eBay operates exclusively as an eCommerce platform.
-It used to function largely as an auction house, but many and perhaps most sales now are done using eBay's “buy it now" feature.
+Estimates from previous years place the number of e-commerce sellers globally at between 12 and 24 million online stores.
+Although Amazon.com sells its own products and hosts online sellers as part of its marketplace, eBay operates exclusively as an e-commerce platform for online businesses.
+It used to function as an auction house for third-party sellers, but many of its sales now are done using eBay's “buy it now" feature.

 We will focus here on online eBay sellers.
-If you want to sue eBay itself, we discuss that elsewhere.
+If you want to try to sue eBay itself, we discuss that elsewhere.

-Most online transactions go smoothly.
-The seller gets paid, the buyer gets a new eBay product —everyone is happy.
-But sometimes a problem arises.
+Most online transactions have zero problems.
+The seller gets paid and the buyer gets a new eBay product.
+Everyone is happy.
+Sometimes, a problem arises.
 If one does, you have a number of options.

 Your first option should not be a lawsuit, no matter how angry and frustrated you are.
 In fact, in most cases, you won't need to go to court.

 If you don't receive an item or if the item you receive is SNAD, start by trying to work it out with the seller.
 You can communicate with them directly through eBay.
-Politely identify what the problem is.
-If you can, be prepared to provide support (e.g., a picture of the item you may have received).
+Let them know what the problem is.
+If you can, be prepared to provide support, such as a picture of the item you may have received showing the issue.

 Option Two: Take Advantage of eBay's Money Back Guaranty

-However, not every eBay transaction is covered by the policy.
-Make sure to read eBay's full policy (all eBay's terms and conditions) carefully.
+Not every eBay transaction is covered by the policy.
+Make sure to read eBay's full policy listing all eBay's terms and conditions with care.
 There are also time limits, so if you need to take advantage of the policy, don't wait too long.
 Note that you may be required to return an item if it doesn't match the listing.

 Option Three: Use PayPal's Buyer Protection Program

-Many eBay transactions take place through PayPal (which used to be owned by eBay).
+Many eBay transactions take place through PayPal, which used to be owned by eBay but was spun off.
 If you have a PayPal account and paid with PayPal, your third option is to go through PayPal's Buyer Protection Program.

-Again, you start with trying to work it out with the seller.
+Again, you should start by trying to work it out with the seller.
 You have 180 days to dispute the charge in PayPal's Dispute Resolution Center.
-If you can't work it out with the seller, you have 20 days from the date the dispute is opened to escalate the dispute to a “claim" with PayPal.
+If you can't work it out with the seller, you have 20 days from the date the dispute is opened to escalate the dispute to a claim with PayPal.
 PayPal will take it from there.

-They will investigate your claim and get back to you, typically within 10-14 days but sometimes it takes as long as 30 days.
-If they decide in your favor, you get your money back.
+They will investigate your claim and get back to you, typically within 10-14 days but sometimes as long as 30 days.
+If they decide in your favor, you'll get your money back.